Last Updated: April 30, 2015

 hearing aid is an electronic, battery-operated device that makes

 sounds louder to the wearer.
-Unfortunately, only 20 percent of
+Unfortunately, only 20% of people who

 Hearing aids come in many shapes, sizes, and styles.
 Some